×

 What is the average car insurance in South Carolina?

 South Carolina drivers pay an average of $321 per month and $3741 per year for car insurance.
 South Carolina is the ninth most expensive state in the country for car insurance rates.
-This with 28% higher than the national average.
-When deciding the cost of their policies, South Carolina auto insurers consider a variety of factors.
-Such as age, credit history, driving record, and location.
+This is 28% higher than the national average.
+When deciding the cost of their policies, South Carolina auto insurers consider a variety of factors, such as age, credit history, driving record, and location.
 Way.com listed the best auto insurance companies in the state based on affordability, customer loyalty, financial power, and other factors.
 The rankings on Way.com will assist you in locating the most reliable quotes and appropriate coverage choices.

 Comparing car insurance rates from some of South Carolina’s most well-known companies could save you up to $528.
 A liability-only policy is the most cost-effective choice for drivers looking for inexpensive auto insurance in South Carolina.
-This form of insurance only satisfies the state’s bare minimums.